Imperial Eagle genus of birds. Cemetery bird: description, habitat, food. Imperial Eagle (eagle) is a large bird of prey. Lifestyle, nutrition

 Old couples fly to the places where they nested in previous years and immediately begin to improve their home, as a result of which the nest grows every year.

-In the photo, the nest of the imperial eagle with a chick
+The photo shows a nest of an imperial eagle with a chick

-The eagles, which did not have a joint nest before, begin construction by choosing a place.
-To do this, a tall tree is selected, and a new house is built at a distance of 15-25 m from the ground, in the very thick of the crown.
+Eagles that have not previously had a joint nest begin construction by choosing a location.
+For this purpose, select tall tree, and at a distance of 15-25 m from the ground, in the very thick of the crown, it is built new house.
 Suitable for construction and rocks.

-The nest is made from twigs, bark, dry grass and various debris that is suitable as a building material.
-In diameter, the newly built nest reaches 150 cm, and reaches a height of up to 70 cm.
+The nest is made from twigs, bark, dry grass and various debris that are suitable as building material.
+The diameter of the newly built nest reaches 150 cm, and the height reaches 70 cm.

-It happens that in such a “monumental” structure, even more unscrupulous birds find shelter - or, which settle at the base of the eagle house.
+It happens that in such a “monumental” structure, more unscrupulous birds find refuge for themselves - or, which settle at the base of the eagle’s house.
 After construction, the female lays 1-3 eggs and incubates them for 43 days.
-The male eagle helps to incubate the offspring, but the female sits more often.
+The male eagle helps to hatch the offspring, but the female sits more often.

-Chicks appear without feathers, however, covered with white down.
-All week the eagle does not leave her babies, she feeds them and warms them with her body.
-At this time, the head of the family takes care of the food of the mother and children.
+The chicks appear without feathers, however, covered with white down.
+The eagle does not leave her babies all week; she feeds them and warms them with her body.
+At this time, the head of the family takes care of food for the mother and children.

-It happens that if there are not 2 chicks, as usual, but 3, the weakest chick dies, but the mortality of Imperial Eagle chicks is much less than that of golden eagles, and, most often, the chicks grow safely to adulthood.
+It happens that if there are not 2 chicks, as usual, but 3, the weakest chick dies, but the mortality rate of imperial eagle chicks is much less than that of golden eagles and, most often, the chicks grow safely to adulthood.

-Already after 2 - 25 months, the chicks are completely covered with feathers and become on the wing.
-However, they still stick close to their parents.
-And they reach puberty even after 5-6 years.
+After 2–25 months, the chicks are completely covered with feathers and stand on their wings.
+However, they still stay close to their parents.
+And they reach sexual maturity after 5-6 years.

 The life expectancy of free eagles from eagles living in artificially created conditions is enormous.
-In the wild, it is 15-20 years, and in conditions created by man, it reaches 55 years.
+IN wildlife it is 15-20 years, and in conditions created by man, it reaches 55 years.

-population birds burial ground frighteningly small.
-It has long been listed in the Red, however, this does not ensure complete safety of the species.
-Poaching, new construction, deforestation - all this destroys the species.
+Number birds burial ground frighteningly small.
+It has long been listed in Krasnaya, however, this does not ensure complete preservation of the species.
+Poaching, new construction, deforestation - all this is destroying the species.

-To save the eagle, reserves are created, birds are bred in zoos, conditions are created for them in specially protected areas.
-It is hoped that these eagles will not disappear, but will soar in the sky in complete safety.
+To protect the eagle, nature reserves are created, the birds are bred in zoos, and conditions are created for them in specially protected areas.
+There is hope that these eagles will not disappear, but will soar in the sky in complete safety.

 What else to read